mviegas/blog-posts/en/2021/02/messaging-an-introduction.md

 Therefore, since all the communication between the systems rely on a central piece of communication, the messaging infrastructure, it becomes a requirement that this piece has a very high level of availability.

-There still many other trade-offs of applying messaging and distributing your system, such as maintanence, monitoring and development complexity introduced by many side-effects caused by the decoupling, and we will talk more in detail about them on the next posts of this series.
+There are still many other trade-offs of applying messaging and distributing your system, such as maintanence, monitoring and development complexity introduced by many side-effects caused by the decoupling, and we will talk more in detail about them on the next posts of this series.

 # Wrap-up